Taking the Abortion Pill

 How can I make taking the abortion pills more comfortable?

-Below are some steps to prepare for taking your abortion pills to make it more comfortable.
+Below are some steps to prepare for taking abortion pills to make it more comfortable.

 Stock up on all the things that you need to be comfortable

-Below is a list of things that might help make your experience more comfortable:
+Below is a list of things that might help make an abortion pill experience more comfortable:

 Have a support system

 Misoprostol can cause pretty painful cramps.
-It can be helpful to have someone around to help bring you water, make you food, or sit with you through the discomfort.
+It can be helpful to have someone around to help bring water, make food, or be a support person through the discomfort.

 We know that a lot of people do not have someone safe to help them through this process.
 If you need someone to talk to, please reach out to us through our Abortion Support Network for virtual doula support to talk through the process.